 image

 In 2009 the bar was taken over by new partners who immediately realised that the secret of its enduring success lay in the mix of elegance, hospitality and high quality cuisine that had always been the hallmark of Harry's Bar.
 The change of ownership took place silently, almost without the loyal clientele noticing; as Ugoni explains: "The bar didn't need any changes, we left everything intact, from the décor to the menu".
 The interiors of Harry's Bar in Cernobbio, which over the years have only undergone minor improvements and specific maintenance work, still retain the refined retro taste that its founder had wished to create.
 The atmosphere at the tables of Harry's Bar, with its wooden furniture and the background piano music, brings back memories of past places like the famous Venetian restaurant that inspired the name Sacchi gave to the bar, with its approach to catering that always aims at high quality and customer satisfaction.
+The takeover by Villa d'Este takes place in February 2024, and marks an important milestone for the historic brand: the intention is to continue its successful course while preserving its tradition, in full respect of its glorious past.

 image